ccj5351/studynotes/auto-encoding/What-are-Diffusion-Models.md

 <div align="center">
 <img src="images/2021-07-11-diffusion-models/U-net.png" style="width: 100%;" class="center" />
-<figcaption>Fig. 17.
+<br><figcaption>Fig. 17.
 The U-net architecture.
 Each blue square is a feature map with the number of channels labeled on top and the height x width dimension labeled on the left bottom side.
 The gray arrows mark the shortcut connections.
 (Image source: <a href="https://arxiv.org/abs/1505.04597" target="_blank">Ronneberger, 2015</a>)</figcaption>
 </div>

 ---